Categories: Uncategorized

 Troup Beach (Five Mile Point) is beautiful when the water level is low.
 A sand bar forms a natural bridge between Kootenay Lake and a small captive pond.
 Another sand bar points straight out to the middle of Kootenay Lake.
 The water is very shallow and clear.

-Looking back towards Nelson, the orange bridge is 8km in the distance.
+Looking back towards Nelson, the orange bridge is 8km away.

 References: